-SDFit represents object shape via a morphable Signed Distance Function (mSDF) and jointly estimates pose and shape by minimizing a render-and-compare objective.
-The pipeline:
+SDFit represents object shape via a morphable Signed Distance Function (mSDF) and jointly estimates 3D pose and shape by minimizing a render-and-compare objective over rendered mask, normal and depth maps.
+The pipeline has three modular stages — strong shape prior, retrieval-based shape initialization, and foundational-feature-based pose initialization — followed by joint iterative refinement.

 @inproceedings{antic2025sdfit,